 As mentioned, the tool is aimed at concurrent programs.
 Therefore, it allows spawning multiple threads running the same program to see if that affects the program's execution (this is mostly interesting if global variables are used).
 Furthermore, any spawned threads also appear in the tool, and the user may control them independently to explore possible race conditions or other synchronization errors.
 If enabled from the menu bar, the tool keeps track of reads and writes to the data structure in order to highlight basic race conditions in addition to deadlocks.

-To start the tool, download Storm, start it and type
+To start the tool, download Storm, and click the

 In theory, all languages in Storm are supported by Progvis to some extent.
 As Progvis is a bit intrusive, however, language support varies slightly: